maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 The optimizations successfully improved performance by:
 1. Vectorizing NumPy operations to leverage compiled C code instead of Python loops.
 2. Reducing the number of training points in LSSVR while maintaining accuracy.
+3. Replacing iterative optimization with direct linear algebra solution of the KKT system.

-This results in a ~67% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.556s), making the method more efficient for larger-scale problems.
-The accuracy remains excellent with max errors on the order of 10^-6.
+This results in a ~79% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.356s), making the method more efficient for larger-scale problems.
+The accuracy remains excellent with max errors on the order of 10^-5.
+JIT compilation was attempted but did not provide additional benefits for this implementation.